 - Your health

 - Whether or not you have any pre-existing physical or mental health conditions

-What Does Withdrawal Symptoms Feel Like?
+What Do Withdrawal Symptoms Feel Like?

 Withdrawal symptoms can range from mild to severe and some can be debilitating.
-Drugs such as stimulants, benzodiazepines or opiates are difficult to kick on your own and may require detoxification at a drug rehab center.
+Drugs such as stimulants, benzodiazepines, or opiates are difficult to kick on your own and may require detoxification at a drug rehab center.

-- Physical – common body reactions include sweats, shakes, numbness or tingling in the fingers or toes, fatigue or lethargy.
+- Physical – common body reactions include sweats, shakes, numbness or tingling in the fingers or toes, fatigue, or lethargy.
 Muscle spasms and pain are also common.

-- Gastrointestinal – quitting drugs may result in nausea, loss of appetite, vomiting or stomach cramps.
+- Gastrointestinal – quitting drugs may result in nausea, loss of appetite, vomiting, or stomach cramps.

-- Psychological – drug withdrawal can affect your mental health and wellbeing leading to changes in mood, anxiety, nervousness, hallucinations, delirium and paranoia.
+- Psychological – drug withdrawal can affect your mental health and well-being leading to changes in mood, anxiety, nervousness, hallucinations, delirium, and paranoia.

-- Behavioral – You may become irritable, frustrated, agitated or quick to anger as your body tries to adjust to living without drugs.
+- Behavioral – You may become irritable, frustrated, agitated, or quick to anger as your body tries to adjust to living without drugs.

 - Sleep problems – Sleep problems are another common group of withdrawal symptoms.
-This may include nightmares, insomnia and interrupted sleep.
+This may include nightmares, insomnia, and interrupted sleep.

 Seek Help Today For Your Drug or Alcohol Addiction

 Withdrawal symptoms can get serious enough to be life-threatening.
 That’s why it’s always advisable to seek professional help when trying to quit using drugs.